thineshsubramani/Bank-Information-Management-System-/README.md

 The purpose of project is to improve my skills in python.

-Challange
+#Challange
-Object Oriented programming made data holding easier but I'm trying to work on this project without using OOP concepts.
+Object Oriented programming made data holding easier but I'm trying to work on this project without using user defined object concepts.
+Improving my skills on Data structures

+#Current Features V0.8
+Able to Enter Data
+Able to Remove specific and all Data
+Able to update Specific Data
+Able to view Data

+#Alpha V0.9 Features
+Data Recovery : Able to Recovery data or csv

+V1
+Coming soon